 We love this concept so much!
 Similar to the AllTrails trail finder App, you’ll need to upgrade to their pro version in order to get all the features, like downloading trail routes for following on your GPS Watch rather than just in the app, for example.

-You get other extra features for upgrading to TrailLink Unlimited too, including being able to download high-resolution maps of the trail you choose to run or hike, sync your favorite trails, find nearby restrooms, etc.
+You get additional options for upgrading to TrailLink Unlimited too, including being able to download high-resolution maps of the trail you choose to run or hike, sync your favorite trails, find nearby restrooms, etc.

 BONUS: Take a map with you